How We Do It

 Our Screening & Matching Process

 Once you decide to explore homesharing options, you may find an outside perspective can really help.
-With more than thirty years of experience, HomeShare Vermont has developed a comprehensive and client driven process to make the best in-home matches possible.
+With thirty-five years of experience, HomeShare Vermont has developed a comprehensive and client driven process to make the best in-home matches possible.
 Each match is unique based upon the needs and wants of the individuals involved.
 It is up to people in the program to decide who they want to live with.
 HomeShare staff are with you every step of the way.

 How it Works